cdelker/ziaplot/docs/style.rst

     sty.canvash = 300
     zp.XyPlot(style=sty)

-To use the style for all plots, set the default style using :py:meth:`ziaplot.styles.setdefault`:
+To use the style for all plots, set the default style using :py:meth:`ziaplot.style.styles.setdefault`:

 .. code-block:: python